 Pre-engagement is a big step forward — we’ll take that step with you.Read More Read Less

-The Orientation Programs, covers the first week of the in-residence experience, providing an opportunity for new community members to become grounded, practice self-regulation, settle into the program structure, and learn about recovery fundamentals.
-The Program prepares community members for the intensive individual and group treatment and process phase.
+The rehabilitation programs and orientation cover the first week of the in-residence experience, providing an opportunity for new community members to become grounded, practice self-regulation, settle into the program structure, and learn about recovery fundamentals.
+The Rehabilitation Programs prepares community members for the intensive individual and group treatment and process phase.
 Your length of stay in primary treatment is another determining factor for the amount of time you may spend in Orientation.

 Orientation aims to further inform community members and the team about their readiness and commitment to move forward into the primary treatment phase.
 Community members will receive several self-guided workbooks and participate in short psycho-educational workshops.
 Also, during this time, they will have access to individual counselling, small group sharing, mindfulness practices, yoga, and other recreational activities.